MaterializeInc/pgjdbc/docs/documentation/head/logging.md

 as most Application Servers use dynamic configuration control which makes easy to enable/disable logging at runtime.

-The root logger used by the PgJDBC driver is `org.materialize`.
+The root logger used by the PgJDBC driver is `io.materialize`.

 <a name="conprop"></a>
 ## Enable logging by using connection properties